Advanced configuration

 Regex

-File replace regex
+File regex pattern

 This is a regex used throughout the package renaming process.
 It's default value is (?<=[./_])({value})(?=[./_]).
 The substring {value} is replaced with the original package company name one the renaming process starts.
 The button to the right of the text box is a reset button which will reset the regex string to its default value.